mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

 A goroutine is a lightweight thread of execution managed by the Go runtime that runs a specific function call.
 Each goroutine consumes about 2K of memory compared to 1MB for a Java thread.
-They use more memory only when needed.
+They use only use more memory when needed.

 Goroutines start up faster than threads.
-They not mapped one-to-one with threads, but are multiplexed across them.
+They are not mapped one-to-one with threads, but are multiplexed across them.

 A goroutine runs until its function exits or the application terminates.

 The `main` function of an application runs in a goroutine, so there is always at least one.

+When a function is called without using `go` the call is synchronous.

-To create a new goroutine, proceed any function call, named or anonymous, with `go`.
+To create a new goroutine, proceed any function call, named or anonymous, with the `go` keyword.
 Arguments to the function are evaluated in the current goroutine.
 The function is executed asynchronously inside the new goroutine when it is scheduled to run in a thread.
-When a function is called without using `go` the call is synchronous.

 To get the number of currently running goroutines, call `runtime.NumGoRoutine()`.